louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### Optimal perioperative management of the geriatric patient: a best practices guideline from the American college of surgeons NSQIP and the American Geriatrics Society [^1754e5e2].
 Journal of the American College of Surgeons (2016).
 Medium credibility.

-Postoperative nausea and vomiting (PONV) prophylaxis and treatment in adults—Beers criteria recommendations and cautions for commonly used medications are: 5-HT3 receptor antagonists (for example, ondansetron)—“Use as alternative”; cautions: “Serotonin syndrome” and “QT prolongation”.
-Corticosteroids (for prophylaxis)—“Avoid in older adults with or at high risk for delirium”; caution: “May induce or worsen delirium”.
-Transdermal scopolamine (for prophylaxis)—“Avoid unless no other alternatives”; cautions: “Strong anticholinergic properties (increased risk for delirium/cognitive impairment)” and “Can worsen constipation”.
-Metoclopramide—“Avoid, unless for gastroparesis”; caution: “Risk of extrapyramidal effects may be increased in frail older adults”.
-Low-dose promethazine—“Avoid”; cautions: “Anticholinergic (increased risk for delirium/cognitive impairment)” and “Increased risk of constipation”.
-Prochlorperazine—“Avoid”; caution: “Anticholinergic (increased risk for delirium/cognitive impairment)”.
+Postoperative nausea and vomiting (PONV) prophylaxis and treatment in adults — Beers criteria recommendations and cautions for commonly used medications are: 5-HT3 receptor antagonists (for example, ondansetron) — "Use as alternative"; cautions: "Serotonin syndrome" and "QT prolongation".
+Corticosteroids (for prophylaxis) — "Avoid in older adults with or at high risk for delirium"; caution: "May induce or worsen delirium".
+Transdermal scopolamine (for prophylaxis) — "Avoid unless no other alternatives"; cautions: "Strong anticholinergic properties (increased risk for delirium/cognitive impairment)" and "Can worsen constipation".
+Metoclopramide — "Avoid, unless for gastroparesis"; caution: "Risk of extrapyramidal effects may be increased in frail older adults".
+Low-dose promethazine — "Avoid"; cautions: "Anticholinergic (increased risk for delirium/cognitive impairment)" and "Increased risk of constipation".
+Prochlorperazine — "Avoid"; caution: "Anticholinergic (increased risk for delirium/cognitive impairment)".

 ---